michaelschwob/PrimePalindromes/README.md

 #### xnAnalysis.R

 Outputs the primes that require an additional base to obtain a prime mirror in base 10.
 The generated sequence in base 10 is the Smaug sequence.
+Note that the output from pp.cpp is required.

 ## Licensing